Chicken Thigh

 Pro Tips

-- Store separately from vegetables and ready-to-eat foods
+- Store away from other ready-to-eat foods to prevent cross-contamination

-- Pat dry before cooking for better browning and crispier skin
+- Pat dry with paper towels before cooking to improve browning

 Origin & Heritage